edtechhub/kerko-docs.edtechhub.org/README.md

 If some front-end dependencies have been upgraded or if you have manually edited a Sass stylesheet (from `app/static/src/scss/`), a rebuild of the assets is required.
-With your virtual environment active:
+From the application's directory (the one that contains `wsgi.py`), and with your virtual environment active:

 ```bash
 export PATH=`pwd`/node_modules/.bin:${PATH}